Edward’s sister, Aethelgifu was born to King Alfred and Ealhswith.

-Edward defeated the Danes and took Colchester.
+Edward the Elder defeated the Danes and took Colchester.
 The Danes retaliated by besieging the fort at Maldon but they were unsuccessful and many died.

 Edward received the submission of all the Danes south of the River Humber.

 Battle of Corbridge

 This was a battle between Viking forces led by Ragnall and Constantine II of Scotland supported by Ealdred of Bamburgh.
 Although the battle was indecisive the Vikings suffered huge losses and only a quarter of their force survived.

 918 (12th June)